Safaky/Data-Analysis/README.md

 Hello, this study contains Z decay to electron and positron.
 Details coming...

-We will talk about what is elementary particle and what is Z, what does decay means and about that analysis.
+We studied Z particle decay to electron and positron.
+We generated events simulation on Comphep and made hadronization with Delphes.
+Finally wrote a code to analyze it.
+You can find the code "Analysis.C"